Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 October: Previewed her bust of Colonel Shaw to Mrs. Child and Maria Weston Chapman in her studio.
 She also had a statuette of Sergeant William H. Carney, another hero of the 54th Massachusetts Regiment.

 November 15: After experiencing production problems, Edmonia finally showed the Shaw bust in public at the National Sailors' Fair -- establishing her as a portrait artist.
 She would sell one hundred plaster copies and some photos with the blessing of the Shaw family.
-The Indomitable Sprit of Edmonia Lewis, includes a rare photo of the plaster bust and a photo of Col. Shaw.
+The Indomitable Sprit of Edmonia Lewis, reproduces a rare photo of the plaster bust and a photo of Col. Shaw.

 December: Anna Q. Waterston published a poem about Edmonia and her bust of Col. Shaw.